-Master schedule teams are diligently preparing for student placement in mathematics courses for the 2017-2018 school year.
-Students previously in 5th, 6th and 8th grade took a Math Readiness Assessment for use as one of the points of information to assist in course placement for the 2017-2018 instructional year.
-All Muirlands students new to the district were tested on August 22th.
+Master schedule teams are diligently preparing for student placement in mathematics courses for the 2019-2020 school year.
+Students previously in 5th, 6th and 8th grade took a Math Readiness Assessment for use as one of the points of information to assist in course placement.
+All Muirlands students new to the district will be tested on August 20th.

 The District has identified four (4) measures as indicators for sites to utilize as they plan for student course placement: